hackerspace-silesia/hs-silesia.pl/README.md

 * Type `bower install`
 * Start gulp compile-watch by typing `npm start`
 * Here you go, the site will be compiled in `deploy` directory!

+To look at the site, please setup any webserver (for example python's SimpleHTTPServer) on the whole directory and enter localhost:PORT/deploy dir.